-34. To provide a comprehensive overview, the following section on quality assessment of epidemiological and toxicological evidence includes discussions on the practise of applying check lists to evidence synthesis.
-The SETE subgroup recommends against the use of a checklist approach for quality ranking of studies.
+37. To provide a comprehensive overview, the following section on quality assessment of epidemiological and toxicological evidence includes discussions on the practice of applying check lists to evidence synthesis.
+The SETE subgroup does not recommend the use of a checklist approach for quality ranking of studies.
 Instead, the document(s) developed by SETE aim to provide guidance for experts and Committees to assess all information and apply good judgment transparently in a weight of evidence approach.